 where $\omega_k:=v_F\sqrt{\emph{\textbf{k}}^2+m^2}$ is the dispersion of free electrons.

-The numerical results of the vacuum occupation number with $v_\mathrm{F}=0.001$ and $m=10$ in the cases of $v=0$ and $v=0.7$ are given in Fig.~\ref{numerical_contours} as examples.
-Comparing subfigures in the top line for $v=0$ and the bottom line for $v=7$, it is obvious that as $v$ increases, the occupation number is stretched along the $k_1$ direction, corresponding to the change of $v$ along the $x^1$-axis.
-This is expected because the relative motion is along the $x^1$-axis, meaning it is an external force acting on the R-plate in that direction, which causes the momentum of the L-electrons to vary along the $x^1$-axis.
-As a function of momentum, $n_\mathrm{L}(\emph{\textbf{k}})$ is isotropic for $v=0$ and anisotropic for nonzero $v$.
-Moreover, $n_\mathrm{L}(\emph{\textbf{k}})$ is time-independent, indicating that our approximation applies to a NESS regime, where the system remains close to the initial vacuum state.
-The nonzero vacuum occupation number in momentum space shows that the interaction alters the free vacuum, and the relative motion leads to on-shell excitations from the vacuum.
+The numerical results of the vacuum occupation number for $v_\mathrm{F}=0.001$ and $m=10$ in the cases of $v=0$ and $v=0.7$ re shown in Fig.~\ref{numerical_contours} as examples.
+Comparing subfigures in the top row ($v=0$) with those in the bottom row ($v=7$), it is evident that as $v$ increases, the occupation number is stretched along the $k_1$-direction, corresponding to the variation of $v$ along the $x^1$-axis.
+This result is expected because the relative motion is along the $x^1$-axis, meaning an external force acts on the R-plate in that direction, which causes the momentum of the L-electrons to vary accordingly.
+As a function of momentum, $n_\mathrm{L}(\emph{\textbf{k}})$ is isotropic for $v=0$, but becomes anisotropic for nonzero $v$.
+Moreover, $n_\mathrm{L}(\emph{\textbf{k}})$ is time-independent, indicating that our approximation applies to a NESS regime where the system remains close to the initial vacuum state.
+The nonzero vacuum occupation number in momentum space shows that the interaction modifies the free vacuum, and the relative motion induces on-shell excitations from the vacuum.